 In March 2018, following a business case submitted by the former Police and Crime Commissioner (PCC) for Cambridgeshire, the Home Office announced that the governance of the fire service would transfer to the PCC in June 2018.
 The date was delayed as the Fire Authority sought a judicial review against the decision.

 In 2020, the Home Office announced it would not hear any cases for a transfer of power until after the May 2021 PCC elections, and as so much time has passed, a new business case would be required.
+The Fire Authority withdrew all active legal proceedings at this point.

-The Fire announced it would consult on a White Paper in the summer of 2021 which would mandate the transfer of fire and rescue service governance to local PCCs or the mayor.
+Earlier in 2021, the Government then announced it would consult on a White Paper in the summer of 2021 which would mandate the transfer of fire and rescue service governance to local PCCs or the mayor.